More Boss 429 Intake Manifolds

 No. It's just a matter of required stock thickness, material utilization, and/or remnant size I happen to have on hand.
 Pieces that require stock thicker than 2" use green (Kingspan Green Guard LG).
 I still stock 1", 1.5", and 2" thick pink XPS (Owens Corning Foamular 150).
 The two brands have identical specs in all regards but the pink does seem to machine and sand slightly better than the green......must be pore size.
 These are all 1.3-1.5lb/ft3 density.

 I use the white EPS for the feed system primarily because it's lower density so it melts faster with less decomposition material to expel, uses less melt energy, and distributes the melt across the pattern faster and more evenly (at least in my mind).
 It's also free and seemingly of inexhaustible supply which keeps it out of the landfill, and as a minor benefit, for the sake of show and tell, the color contrast helps visually distinguish the pattern from the feed system.
-Density can vary but less than colored XPS.
+Density can vary but is less than colored XPS.

 Best,